 The Circulation Desk is staffed during all the hours that the library is open.
 To contact the circulation desk, please call (314) 935-6450.
 As in many law libraries, most material does not circulate.
 The law school provides scanners.

-The primary mission of this library is to serve as a research library for the students and faculty of Washington University and members of the local bar association.
+The primary mission of this library is to serve as a research library for the students and faculty of Washington University and members of the local bar.
+The public is also welcome to use the collection but should not use the library as a study or workspace.
 The majority of the books in the library do not circulate.
 The types of books and their circulation status are as follows:

 - The following types of materials are non-circulating: Multi-volume sets; Loose-leaf volume(s); and Periodicals.